Nucleon magnetic moment: Description

 where e is the elementary charge, and ħ is the reduced Planck constant.
 The magnetic moment of such a particle is parallel to its spin.
 Since the neutron has no charge, it should have no magnetic moment by the analogous expression.
 The non-zero magnetic moment of the neutron thus indicates that it is not an elementary particle.
 The sign of the neutron's magnetic moment is that of a negatively charged particle.
-Similarly, that the magnetic moment of the proton, is not almost equal to 1 μ_{N} indicates that it too is not an elementary particle.
+Similarly, that the magnetic moment of the proton, is not almost equal to  1  indicates that it too is not an elementary particle.
 Protons and neutrons are composed of quarks, and the magnetic moments of the quarks can be used to compute the magnetic moments of the nucleons.

 Although the nucleons interact with normal matter through magnetic forces, the magnetic interactions are many orders of magnitude weaker than the nuclear interactions.
 The influence of the neutron's magnetic moment is therefore only apparent for low energy, or slow, neutrons.
 Because the value for the magnetic moment is inversely proportional to particle mass, the nuclear magneton is about 1/2000 as large as the Bohr magneton.
 The magnetic moment of the electron is therefore about 1000 times larger than that of the nucleons.